MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ---
-title: "Using analytics to improve your bot"
+title: "Use analytics to improve your bot"
 description: "Learn how to use analytics to improve your virtual agent" ms.date: 05/24/2019 ms.service: